stochastic-sisyphus/stochastic-sisyphus/README.md

 </td>
 </tr>
 </table>

-This is a snapshot of ongoing work and the evolution of my projects over time.
-Most code gets rewritten, some ideas never make it past their first push—an ongoing hypothesis test proving that not every idea deserves a second look.

   ### The Cycle
 <table> <tr> <td> If nothing else, the name is accurate.
 Just me, the boulder, and the incline. </td> </tr> </table>